Mongolian Traditional Short Songs

 Although no one has yet identified the exact time when urtiin duu originated, some Chinese historical records related to the period of Hünnü Empire mentioned about the peculiar ‘wolf-like singing’ of the nomadic people who inhabited the regions north of China.
 This is proof that the ancestors of the Mongolians sang long songs at least 2,400 years ago.

 Three major styles can be classified into Mongolian long songs: aizam urtiin duu (rhythmic long song), jiriin urtiin duu (typical long song) and besreg urtyn duu (mini long song).
-‘Ertnii saikhan’ (Ancient splendour), ‘Tümnii Ekh’ (The first of thousands, such as a many-time winner of the national horse-race) ‘Övgön shuvuu’ (Old bird), ‘Uyahan zambuu tiviin naran’ (The majestic sun blesses the world), ‘Durtmal saikhan’ (Memorable horse) and ‘Herlengiin bariya’ (Herlen’s rapids) are a few of the most popular long songs among the Mongolians.
-Some long songs consist of several dozen continuous verses.
+‘Ertnii saikhan’ (Ancient splendour), ‘Tümnii Ekh’ (The first of thousands, such as a many-time winner of the national horse-race) ‘Övgön shuvuu’ (Old bird), ‘Uyahan zambuu tiviin naran’ (The majestic sun blesses the world), ‘Durtmal saikhan’ (Memorable horse) and ‘Herlengiin bariya’ (Herlen’s rapids) are a few of the most popular long mongolian song among the Mongolians.
+Some long mongolian song consist of several dozen continuous verses.
 It is very limited to translate the lyrics of Mongolian long song into different languages.
-Traditionally, long songs are accompanied by the morin khuur (horse-head fiddle) and occasionally by the limbe (horizontal flute).
+Traditionally, long mongolian song is accompanied by the morin khuur (horse-head fiddle) and occasionally by the limbe (horizontal flute).

 As a ritual form of expression associated with important state and civil celebrations and festivities, urtiin duu plays a distinct and honored role in Mongolian society together with the morin khuur.
 It is performed at weddings, the inauguration of a new home, the birth of a child, the branding of foals and other social events celebrated by Mongolian nomadic communities.
 A rich variety of regional styles has been preserved until today among the Mongolian speakers living in the Inner Mongolia Autonomous Republic, Buryat Republic, and the Republic of Kalmyk.
 Urtiin duu, höömei, morin khuur and biyelgee dance are the origins of the intellectual, aesthetic and artistic mindset and creativity of the Mongolians, and are the roots of other forms of intangible heritage.
 The Urtiin duu-Traditional Folk Long Song was incorporated on the UNESCO Representative List of Intangible Cultural Heritage in 2008.